-- 6. Remove the fabric from the machine and cut the sewing threads. - 7.
+- 6. Remove the fabric from the machine and cut the sewing threads.
+(See page 21) - 7.
 Pull the left end of the filler cord to tighten it. - 8.
 Thread the end through a darning needle, draw to the other side of the fabric and cut.